-For supervisory committee meeting talks and reports, your supervisor and committee members are the best source of advice; if additional advice is required, here is a description of the typical EEB supervisory committee meeting report and talk.
+For supervisory committee meeting talks and reports, your supervisor and committee members are the best source of advice; if you would like additional advice, here is a description of the typical EEB supervisory committee meeting report and talk.

-The goals of the report and meeting are to help your committee assess your goals and, for later meetings, your progress so that they can provide feedback to you.
+The goals of the report and meeting are to help your committee assess your goals and proposal and, for later meetings, your progress so that they can provide feedback to you.
 In the first 1-2 paragraphs of your report, describe the big picture, your question(s) and/or hypotheses.
 Then describe methods (proposed or utilized) and, when available, results.
 Include a concluding paragraph on possible conclusions/implications/contributions to the field.